Table of Contents

 Buying and Storing Your Berries

 At Country Life Foods, we often see customers wonder if they should buy in bulk.
-When it comes to wheat berries, the answer is almost always yes—if you have the space.
+When it comes to wheat berries, the answer is almost always yes.

 Why Bulk Works: